Alfred Vail: Morse code

 In an 1845 book Vail wrote describing Morse's telegraph, he also attributed the code to Morse.
+He died in 1859 at the age of 51.

 Honors

-A U.S. Army base was named in Vail's honor: "Camp Vail" in Eatontown, New Jersey, later renamed (temporarily) Fort Monmouth, it was an Army housing complex.
+A U.S. Army base was named in Vail's honor: Camp Vail in Eatontown, New Jersey, later temporarily renamed Fort Monmouth, was an Army housing complex.

 After World War II the families of servicemen and civilian Army employees negotiated with the Army to purchase the development, which they incorporated as the "Alfred Vail Mutual Association".
 Due to the diligent efforts of the town clerk, the rights of the charter of the original Shrewsbury Township (est. 1693) were transferred to the residents.
 The housing development exists under that name to this day.

-An elementary school in Morristown, New Jersey, near the site of the Speedwell Iron Works, is named "Alfred Vail".
+An elementary school in Morristown, New Jersey, near the site of the Speedwell Iron Works, is named Alfred Vail Elementary School in his honor.